suerion/AutomatedWorkcarts/README.md

 ### How to: Automate aboveground workcarts

+Note: This section was originally written assuming you are using a custom map to add aboveground rails, not the new procedurally generated aboveground rail network.

 1. If you are a map developer, please see the "Tips for map developers" section below.
 Designing the tracks sensibly will simplify setting up automated routes.
 2. Carefully examine the tracks on your map to determine the route(s) you would like workcarts to use.
 3. Make sure `EnableMapTriggers` is set to `true` in the plugin configuration.
 This option is enabled by default if installing the plugin from scratch.